 To learn about dinosaurs that once roamed through what is now Utah and get a bit off the grid, head to Eastern Utah near the town of Vernal.
 At Dinosaur National Monument, you can see some of the best-preserved dinosaur bones in the world, as well as petroglyphs, hiking trails, and scenic drives.
 You can camp here over the weekend at six front-country campgrounds or in the backcountry for a more remote experience.

 Provo is another great city in the Utah Valley for a weekend trip and one that deserves a weekend all to itself, despite its proximity to Salt Lake City.
-On a weekend in Provo, you can visit the Provo Canyon, Museum of People and Cultures, Brigham Young University Museum of Art, and take the kids to the Seven Peaks Waterpark to cool off on a hot day.
+On a weekend in Provo, you can visit the Provo Canyon, Museum of People and Cultures, Brigham Young University Museum of Art, and take the kids to the Splash Summit Waterpark to cool off on a hot day.

 In addition to the epic national parks, Utah also has some excellent state parks for your weekend trips.
 Antelope Island State Park offers spectacular views, starry night skies, and lots of recreation.
 You may see the free-ranging bison and bighorn sheep here, camp at a primitive campsite, and view the millions of birds that gather around the island’s shores.